elasticio/elasticio.github.io/_getting-started/сontracts-and-workspaces.md

 management](#contract-management), [workspaces](#workspaces) and [workspace
 management](#section).
 Additionally, it explains the basic application of this approach in [solution life cycle](#workspaces-and-life-cycles).
-The following scheme shows here contracts and workspaces stand in solution hierarchy.
+The following scheme shows how contracts and workspaces stand in solution hierarchy.